courjimen/New-Trivia-Game/README.md

 Server should be running on localhost 3000 on terminal one.
 Follow the link provided in terminal two and it will display the Trivia Game!

 ### How to Play
+1. Complete the form and select your options
+2. Choose your answers (try to get all of the right!)
+3. Submit your answers to see your final score 🎉

 ### Demo